 Art Funded by you

-Wilhelmina Barns-Graham, 1957
+Wilhelmina Barns-Graham, 1957 and 1980

 Wilhelmina Barns-Graham was born in St Andrews and studied at Edinburgh College of Art.
-In 1940, she moved to St Ives, Cornwall, where she became associated with the famous school of abstract art which flourished there.
+In 1940, she moved to St Ives, Cornwall, where she became associated with the famous school of abstract art that flourished there.

 Both paintings now join three other works by the artist in the Pallant House Gallery collection.